cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/overview/viewing-and-exporting-results.md

 # Viewing and Exporting Results

-After running algorithms or tools, Tetrad produces various **result nodes**: graphs, tables, summaries, and diagnostic information.
+After you run algorithms or tools, Tetrad produces **result nodes** in the project tree: graphs, tables, summaries, and diagnostic information.
 This page summarizes how to inspect and export those results.

-[//]: # (```{note})

-[//]: # (Suggested screenshots:)

-[//]: # ()
-[//]: # (1.
-A results graph with some edges highlighted or labeled.)

-[//]: # (   Save as: ``../../_static/images/tetrad-interface/overview/results-graph.png``.)

-[//]: # (2.
-A result table &#40;e.g., a list of edges with scores or p-values&#41;.)

-[//]: # (   Save as: ``../../_static/images/tetrad-interface/overview/results-table.png``.)

-[//]: # (```)

 ![](../../_static/images/tetrad-interface/overview/results-graph.png)

 ![](../../_static/images/tetrad-interface/overview/results-table.png)

+Typically, new result nodes appear under the corresponding box (for example, under a **Search** box or **Compare** box).
+You can then double-click them to open the associated view in a new tab.

 ## Graph results

 Many algorithms output one or more graphs:

-- **Search graph** (DAG, CPDAG, PAG, MAG, etc.).
+- A **main search graph** (DAG, CPDAG, PAG, MAG, etc.).
-- **Adjacency graph** or auxiliary graphs (depending on algorithm).
+- Auxiliary graphs such as **adjacency graphs**, **skeletons**, or graphs highlighting latent structure or selection bias (depending on the algorithm).

-- Sometimes separate graphs for **latent structure**, **selection bias**, etc.
+To inspect a graph:

-Double-click any graph node to open it in the graph editor.
-You can:
+1. **Double-click** the graph node in the project tree to open it in the graph editor.
+2. Use the editor to:

-- Inspect **edge orientations** and types.
+    - Examine **edge orientations** and endpoint types.
+    - Toggle between different **layouts** and zoom levels.
-- Compare graphs side-by-side (by opening multiple tabs).
+    - Compare multiple graphs by opening them in separate tabs and switching between them.

-- Use layout and zoom tools to make structures clearer.
+For more information on editing and interpreting graphs, see the **Graph Editor** and **Graph Box** pages.

-## Tabular results
+## Tabular and numeric results

-Some tools (e.g., CStaR, adjustment set enumerators, IDA variants) produce **tables**:
+Some tools (for example, CStaR, adjustment-set finders, IDA variants, grid search, and stability procedures) produce **tables** or numerical summaries:

+- Each row may correspond to:
+    - An edge or variable pair.
-- Each row corresponds to an edge, adjustment set, or other object.
+    - An adjustment set or separating set.
+    - A parameter configuration in a grid search.
-- Columns contain metrics such as:
+- Columns may include:
-    - p-values, scores, or stability frequencies.
+    - p-values, scores, stability frequencies, or bounds.
-    - Effect size estimates and confidence/credible intervals.
+    - Effect size estimates and confidence or credible intervals.
-    - Information about adjustment sets or separating sets.
+    - Information about adjustment sets, separating sets, or path properties.

-These tables can typically be:
+When you double-click a table node:

+- The table opens in a new tab.
+- You can usually:
-- **Sorted** by clicking on column headers.
+    - **Sort** by clicking on column headers.
-- **Filtered** using simple controls or by exporting to external tools.
+    - **Resize** columns and scroll to view additional information.
+    - Copy small portions of the table for quick reference.

+For more complex filtering or plotting, export the table and work in R, Python, or a spreadsheet program.

 ## Exporting graphs and tables

-Common export actions include:

-- **Graphs**
+Tetrad lets you export results for use in other tools or for inclusion in papers and reports.

+### Exporting graphs

+From a graph node or an open graph tab, you can:

+- **Export to image** (for example, PNG) to include in slides, papers, or documentation.
+- **Export to a text-based graph format** (such as a Tetrad `.txt` graph file) to reload later or share with collaborators.

+Look for options in:

+- The graph tab’s **File** or **Export** menus, or
+- The graph node’s **right-click** context menu in the project tree.

+### Exporting tables

+From a table node or an open table view, you can:

-    - Export to image (PNG, PDF, etc.) for papers or presentations.
+- **Export to CSV or TSV** so you can:
-    - Export to a text format compatible with Tetrad and other tools.
-- **Tables**
-    - Export to CSV or TSV for further analysis in R, Python, or spreadsheets.
+    - Analyze results further in R or Python.
+    - Make your own plots and summary tables.
+    - Keep a record of settings and outcomes for simulation studies.

-Use right-click on the result node or the **File / Export** menu entries to find the appropriate options.
+Export options are typically available via the table’s **File / Export** menu or the node’s context menu.

 ## Reusing results in pipelines

-Results from one step can often be reused as inputs to another:
+Results from one step are often intended as inputs to another:

-- Use a **learned graph** as input to an **adjustment-set finder** or **IDA** method.
+- Use a **learned graph** as input to:
+    - **Adjustment-set algorithms**,
+    - **IDA** and related effect estimation methods,
+    - **Latent structure** tools.
-- Use simulated or resampled data as input to a different search algorithm.
+- Use **simulated or resampled data** as input to additional search algorithms or model-fitting procedures.
-- Use graphs from grid search or stability procedures as starting points for more refined analysis.
+- Use **graphs from grid search or stability analyses** as starting points for more focused analyses.

-The project tree’s structure encourages this style of **incremental workflow**, where you build up a collection of data, graphs, and derived artifacts within a single session or project file.
+The project tree encourages an **incremental workflow**:

+1. Load data and run a search.
+2. Inspect and export the resulting graph or table if needed.
+3. Use those results as inputs to new boxes (Compare, Updater, Regression, etc.).
+4. Save the entire session to preserve data, graphs, configurations, and results together.